Are you different from Animal Control?

 Can you receive my surrendered animal if I wanted to drop it off?

 Not Exactly.
 We are a limited admissions facility meaning we can only accept animals we have space for and we can adequately care for.
 Often times we have waiting lists for the surrender of animal.
 All surrenders require an appointment before being accepted.
-We do use and additional foster network when the shelter is full.

 Sometimes we are unable to assist in the way that we would like to due to lack of resources, funds, and space.
 The number of animals we can help depends on the number of animals currently being adopted, the number of volunteers assisting at the shelter and the number of foster homes readily available.